 On February 2, 2017, the Company completed the acquisition of certain assets and liabilities related to the hardware segment of Vislink International Limited, an England and Wales registered limited company (the "UK Seller"), and Vislink Inc., a Delaware corporation (the "US Seller", and together with the UK Seller, the "Sellers"), pursuant to a Business Purchase Agreement, dated December 16, 2016, as amended on January 16, 2017, by and among the Company, the Sellers and Vislink PLC, an England and Wales registered limited company, as guarantor.
 The purchase price paid for the transaction was an aggregate of \$16 million consisting of (i) \$6.5 million in cash consideration and (ii) promissory notes in the aggregate principal amount of \$9.5 million (the "Notes").
 In connection with the Notes, the Company entered into a Security Agreement, dated February 2, 2017, with each of the Sellers (the "Security Agreements").
 The Notes were originally due to mature on March 20, 2017 (the "Maturity Date").
-Interest on the Notes shall be payable in cash on the Maturity Date at a rate per annum equal to LIBOR plus 1.9%.
+Interest on the Notes was payable in cash on the Maturity Date at a rate per annum equal to LIBOR plus 1.9%.
 Pursuant to the Security Agreements, as collateral security for the Company's obligations under the Notes, the Company granted the Sellers a security interest in certain assets purchased from the Sellers in connection with the transaction.

-The preliminary fair value of the purchase consideration issued to the sellers of Vislink was allocated to the net tangible assets acquired.
-The Company accounted for the Vislink acquisition as the purchase of a business under GAAP under the acquisition method of accounting, the assets and liabilities acquired were recorded as of the acquisition date, at their respective fair values and consolidated with those of xG.
-The fair value of the net assets acquired was approximately \$27.8 million.
+The fair value of the purchase consideration issued to the sellers of Vislink was allocated to the net tangible assets acquired.
+The Company accounted for the Vislink acquisition as the purchase of a business under GAAP under the acquisition method of accounting, and the assets and liabilities acquired were recorded as of the acquisition date, at their respective fair values and consolidated with those of the Company.
+The fair value of the net assets acquired was approximately \$31.5 million.
 The excess of the aggregate fair value of the net tangible assets has been treated as a gain on bargain purchase in accordance with ASC 805.
-The purchase price allocation was based, in part, on management's knowledge of Vislink's business, and is preliminary.
-Once the Company completes its analysis to finalize the purchase price allocation, which includes the obtaining of a valuation report from a third-party appraiser it is reasonably possible that, there could be significant changes to the preliminary values below.
+The purchase price allocation was based, in part, on management's knowledge of Vislink's business and the results of a third party appraisal commissioned by management.
+The third party appraisal commissioned by management was finalized during the second quarter which resulted in the modification of the fair values estimated of certain assets acquired as compared to the preliminary amounts previously reported.